-College Prep IIA - Academic Listening & Speaking is a course designed to help advanced learners of English improve reading, listening, and speaking skills in preparation for an academic program with a business focus.
-Students increase reading speed and comprehension, expand academic business vocabulary, and practice presenting their opinions and findings from research clearly and coherently.
+0 Credits College Prep IIA - Academic Listening & Speaking is a course designed to help advanced learners of English improve reading, listening, and speaking skills in preparation for an academic program with a business focus.
+Students increase reading speed and comprehension, expand academic and business vocabulary, and practice presenting their opinions and findings from research clearly and coherently.
 Emphasis is placed on working with academic and professional sources, researching topics, inferring meaning, examining texts on different levels, making presentations, and participating in class discussions.
-Other topics include pronunciation practice, listening to lectures, and note-taking skills.
+Other topics include pronunciation practice, listening to lectures, and notetaking skills.

-Course Entry Requirement: Successful completion of ELP 51 or equivalent recognized measurement of English proficiency, as stated by CityU Academic Policies.
+Course Entry Requirement: Successful completion of ELP 51 or an equivalent recognized measurement of English proficiency, as stated by City University's Academic Policies.

-Advanced Communications I: Introduction to Literature & Composition ELP 73A/B 0 Credits
+Advanced Communications I: Introduction to Literature & Composition ELP 73A/B